 Several roads around Titahi Bay were closed as surface flooding sent cars floating down them. ``There were a couple of places where cars were bobbing around,'' police central communications Inspector Mark Oliver told NZPA early this morning. ``You're talking about a fair amount of water to float a car.
 Although it may not necessarily be the depth, it may be how fast it's flowing, because if it's where the water has breached the river banks then it generally does that in a fair rush.''
 However, roads reopened and evacuations were avoided as the heavy rain subsided.

 It seemed to come on very quickly then die down very quickly,'' Mr Oliver said.
 House evacuations that were going to go ahead never did in the end, so that was good, and by about midnight we heard the last of any major issues.
 I'm sure there are areas of surface flooding out there, but nothing that's causing any issues for us.''
 Mr Oliver said he was not sure if any houses had been damaged by flooding.
-There were a couple of properties that certainly had water flowing into them, but I'm not sure if anything breached into houseoldbearnews editors.''
+There were a couple of properties that certainly had water flowing into them, but I'm not sure if anything breached into houses.''

 Canterbury, Otago and the Bay of Plenty were also on alert overnight as the wet weather continued to affect many parts of the country.
 Whakatane police said the heavy rain that had been forecast in the eastern Bay of Plenty, where flooding yesterday forced a family to evacuate, had caused no major problems overnight.